shashank292/testPresentation/PITCHME.md

-##Personal Digital Application Manager
+### Personal Digital Application Manager a.k.a PDAM

-PDAM

 ---